 2.7.1.1.
-Square meter. - The term "square meter" shall mean the quantity of roofing or roofing material that, when applied according to the directions or instructions of the manufacturer will cover one square meter exclusive of side laps or side joints.
+Square meter. - The quantity of roofing or roofing material that, when applied according to the directions or instructions of the manufacturer will cover one square meter exclusive of side laps or side joints.

 - 2.7.1.2.
 Square.
-The term "square" shall mean the quantity of roofing or roofing material that, when applied according to directions or instructions of the manufacturer, will cover an area of 100 ft2 exclusive of side laps or side joints, provided, in the case of roofing or roofing material of corrugated design, the side lap or side joint shall be one full corrugation. - 2.7.1.3.
+The quantity of roofing or roofing material that, when applied according to directions or instructions of the manufacturer, will cover an area of 100 ft exclusive of side laps or side joints, provided, in the case of roofing or roofing material of corrugated design, the side lap or side joint shall be one full corrugation. - 2.7.1.3.
 Square foot.
-The term "square foot" shall mean the quantity of roofing or roofing material that, when applied according to the directions or instructions of the manufacturer will cover 1 ft2 (144 in2) exclusive of side laps or side joints. - 2.7.2.
+The quantity of roofing or roofing material that, when applied according to the directions or instructions of the manufacturer, will cover 1 ft (144 in) exclusive of side laps or side joints. - 2.7.2.
 Declaration of quantity.
 When the declaration of quantity on a package of roofing or roofing material contains the term "square," it shall include, plainly and conspicuously, a numerical definition of the term "square."

-Example: "One square covers 100 ft2 of roof area."
+Example: "One square covers 100 ft of roof area."